 For most of us, it is initially challenging to stay here and now for any length of time.
 Our attention inevitably wanders, distracted by sounds, sensation, emotions or thoughts.
 Whenever you realize that you've wandered off, simply bring your attention back to your breath and stillpoint within.
 This practice of repeatedly bringing your attention back to here and now is the stabilizing practice of concentration (dharana).
 Dharana corresponds to shamatha practice of Buddhist meditation.

-As our concentration skills deepen, we gradually focus our attention on more internal, subtle aspects of our experience like thoughts, emotions, the silent space between thoughts, the spaciousness beyond thought, our sense of self or “I”dentity.
+As our concentration skills deepen, we gradually focus our attention on more internal, subtle aspects of our experience like thoughts, emotions, the silent space between thoughts, the spaciousness beyond thought, our sense of self or “I”dentity within the greater field of awareness.
 Sometimes, this is referred to as witnessing consciousness, which corresponds to the widely popular vipassana or mindfulness meditation.

-When we learn how to concentrate, we are nowhere, completely focused on here and now, undisturbed by worldly activities, bodily sensations, and mental thought-streams.
+When we learn how to concentrate, we are nowhere, completely focused on here and now, undisturbed by worldly activities, bodily sensations, and mental thought-streams within the field of awareness.
 When we can sustain our attention on a point of focus for a period of time without distraction, we experience meditation (dhyana).
-We are nowhere and nowhere (and.
+We are nowhere and now here.